 If the bleb heals too quickly or you develop scar tissue that obstructs fluid drainage, your ophthalmologist may need to massage or reopen the site through a process called needling.
 This outpatient procedure is performed under local anesthesia and may be safely repeated as necessary.
 You may also receive injections of steroids in the eye and medications that slow the healing process.

 Long-term, trabeculectomy has been proven to have a high success rate.
 It’s estimated that 90 percent were successful, with two-thirds of individuals no longer needing medication to control the condition afterward.

 Approximately 10–12 percent of people who receive a trabeculectomy will require a repeat procedure.
 Research indicates that about 20 percent of trabeculectomy procedures don’t control IOP longer than 12 months, and 2 percent of procedures fail every year after that time frame.
-People who have the for this include those who have artificial lenses and those whose blebs become encapsulated.
+People who have the

 After surgery, immediate side effects include discomfort and blurry vision in the affected eye.
 The blurring may last for up to two weeks, but it can take up to 12 weeks for your eye to feel normal and see normally again.
 Your surgical site and stitches will be sore, but the soreness should improve once the stitches are removed.